pikvm/pikvm/docs/pico_hid.md

 By default, Pico HID emulates a USB keyboard and an absolute or relative mouse (read [here](mouse.md) about the difference between mouse modes).
 For most cases, nothing needs to be changed here.
-However, if you need something special (like Windows 98 support), you can do it without reflashing on the current firmware.
+However, if you need something special (like Windows 98 support), you can do it without reflashing the current firmware.

 To achieve this, the Pico HID uses a runtime configuration, which is set by connecting some GPIOs with Ground (`GND`) lines.